github/docs/content/actions/hosting-your-own-runners/about-self-hosted-runners.md

 {% note %}

-**Note:** Some of the URLs listed below are set up using `CNAME` records.
-Some firewalls require might require rules to allow for recursive `CNAME` records.
+**Note:** Some of the domains listed below are configured using `CNAME` records.
+Some firewalls might require adding rules recursively for all `CNAME` records.
+Note that the `CNAME` records might change in the future, and only the domains listed below will remain contstant.

 {% endnote %}